Originally, the word "comedy

 ).
 The meanings of these words have evolved over time, but the concept remains: Some stories end happily, and others...not so much.
 This is a scale of how happily a given story is bound to end.
 See Multiple Endings

 when a work has more than one possible outcome (good, bad, AND neutral).

-- Bittersweet Ending: The good guys win, but, due to some terrible tragedy, they're not going to be happy about it.
-Or they die, but everyone else is happy.
+- Bittersweet Ending: The good guys win, but due to terrible tragedies, they will not be able to fully enjoy the victory.
+Alternatively, the heroes die, but everyone else good is happy.

 - Ray of Hope Ending: Alternatively, the bad guys win, but there are still hints that the heroes can turn things around, and all is not lost.